 Skip to main content

-Division of International Services
+Office of Research Services

 Visiting Program Scientists

-Check-In with DIS
+Initial Check-in with DIS

-All non-FTE Visiting Program participants must check in with DIS before starting their NIH award or assignment.
+All non-FTE Visiting Program (VP) participants must check in with DIS before starting their NIH award or assignment.
 During the check-in process, DIS verifies that scientists have the appropriate immigration documentation to conduct research at NIH.

-Scientists should contact their NIH Institute/Center/Office (ICO) administrators report their arrival to the United States and initiate the DIS check-in process.
-ICO administrators send DIS the required remote check-in documentation and provide further guidance to the scientist, including when the scientist can report to NIH campus.
+Scientists should contact their NIH Institute/Center/Office (ICO) administrators to report their arrival to the United States and initiate the DIS check-in process.
+ICO administrators send DIS the required check-in documentation and provide further guidance to the scientist, including when the scientist can report to NIH campus.

 Check-In Timelines

 The scientist’s official NIH start date is listed on the invitation letter issued by DIS.
-On or before the start date, their administrator must submit the remote check-in documentation to DIS.
+On or before the start date, their administrator must submit the check-in documentation to DIS.
 Refer to “Required Documents” below.
 J-1 Exchange Visitors must be checked in with DIS within 30 days of their arrival in the United States.

 If a scientist cannot enter the U.S. or begin their position at NIH by the official NIH start date, email DIS@mail.nih.gov and provide a new anticipated start date.
 Notify DIS if the delayed arrival is due to visa administrative processing or travel restrictions.